asancdec/MCPricer/README.md

 - **European Options**: Specifically designed for European-style options (call and put).
 - **Boost Library Integration**: Utilizes the Boost library for random number generation and statistical distributions.

-## Files

-- `EuropeanOption.hpp`: Header file containing the declaration of the `EuropeanOption` class, which defines the properties and pricing methods for European options.
-- `EuropeanOption.cpp`: Contains the implementation of the `EuropeanOption` class.
-- `MonteCarlo.cpp`: Contains the implementation of the `MonteCarlo` class.
-- `MonteCarlo.hpp`: Header file containing the declaration of the `MonteCarlo` class, which performs the Monte Carlo simulation to price options.
-- `MCPricer.cpp`: The main driver program that creates instances of `EuropeanOption` and `MonteCarlo`, runs simulations, and displays results.

 ## Dependencies

 To compile and run the Monte Carlo Option Pricer, you will need to install the following dependencies: